Visit our Location

 The Beneficial Effects Of Massage

-By Laura Stonehouse - Massage Therapist
+By Zoe Ross - Massage Therapist

 Recent research is encouraging a fresh approach on how we view the benefits of massage to the point that it could become part of a number of prescribed strategies to treat patients within the NHS itself.
 According to a report by the British Beauty Council produced in early 2021, massage therapy could reduce sick days by 1.76 million.
 The Department for Business, Energy and Industrial Strategy commissioned the Report after the phenomenon was brought to their attention.
 Key findings of the Report demonstrate that touch therapy as well as massage can have a significant effect on reducing mental health problems.
 Mental ill-health is the single largest cause of disability in the UK, contributing up to 22.8% of the total burden compared to 15.9% for cancer.